 By Anatoly Postilnik, Head of Healthcare IT practice

 But while CDS’are built into every modern EHR today and play an essential role in a provider’s daily workflow, these systems suffer from numerous deficiencies.
 They generate meaningless alerts contributing to provider burnout.
 The information they supply is frequently too general or not useful within the unique context of a given patient.
-Important factors – such as comorbidities, mental states and behavioral indicators– may not be taken in consideration, rendering CDS recommendations ineffective or even dangerous.
+Important factors – such as comorbidities, mental states, and behavioral indicators– may not be taken into consideration, rendering CDS recommendations ineffective or even dangerous.

-It is therefore useful to take a look at the underlying technology that powers CDS systems today to understand how and why some of these obstacles occur, and how machine learning algorithms stand to improve and expand their capabilities.
+It is, therefore, useful to take a look at the underlying technology that powers CDS systems today to understand how and why some of these obstacles occur, and how machine learning algorithms stand to improve and expand their capabilities.

 Utilizing clinical decision support